-Despite the abolishment of the Cyprus Investment Scheme, a current trend is evident in the transfer of the headquarters of international companies to Cyprus (especially those operating in the field of IT or wishing to apply for the new Cyprus Intellectual Property Regime).
-Such companies intend to relocate in Cyprus, increase their physical presence and substance on the island and employ additional personnel in Cyprus, for the purposes of fully taking advantage of the benefits offered by the Cyprus tax system.
+As briefly mentioned above, a clear trend is evident in the transfer of the headquarters of international companies to Cyprus (especially those operating in the fields of technology or finance).
+New incentives to be provided in 2022, as announced by the Cyprus government, aim to encourage companies operating in specific areas of economic activity, including high tech, innovation, shipping, pharmaceutical, biogenetics and biotechnology, to relocate to Cyprus.
+Such companies intend to relocate in Cyprus, increase their physical presence and substance on the island and employ additional personnel in Cyprus, for the purposes of fully taking advantage of the Cyprus legal, banking and tax system.
 Thus, a higher demand for high quality office space is evident, and this is expected to increase during the coming years.
-Presently various office spaces are under construction, and it is expected that during the next few months approximately an additional 300,000 square meters will be available on the market.
+Presently, various office spaces remain under construction after facing delays caused by the pandemic and its side effects during 2020 and 2021.
+Furthermore, the digital nomad visa will be introduced during the first months of 2022, allowing third-country nationals wishing to live in Cyprus but work for foreign employers, to relocate to the island; something that will also boost the real estate market.

 Tourism was traditionally and still remains a key driving force of local real estate development.
-The Limassol Marina, a $\in$ 350 million waterfront development able to accommodate 800 vessels is in the last stages of development, while residential, commercial and retail establishments are already in operation.
-Furthermore, the Ayia Napa Marina, a $\notin$ 220 million project able to accommodate 600 vessels and featuring two high-rise buildings, has commenced construction in 2016.
-The tender for the Larnaca Marina was approved during the second half of 2020 and is expected to attract more than $\notin$ 1 billion for real estate development and construction.
-Also, an integrated casino resort is currently being developed in Limassol by a consortium formed by Melco International and Cyprus Phasouri (Zakaki) Limited, having successfully obtained a 30-year license agreement to develop and operate an integrated casino resort.
-The overall investment will exceed $\notin$ 600 million as it expected to be one of the largest investments in Cyprus and the largest casino resort in Europe.
+The Limassol Marina, a €350 million waterfront development able to accommodate 800 vessels, was fully completed in 2021, while the Ayia Napa Marina, a €220 million project able to accommodate 600 vessels and featuring two high-rise buildings, is in the construction phase.
+The tender for the Larnaca Marina was approved during the second half of 2020 and is expected to attract more than €1 billion for real estate development and construction.
+Furthermore, an integrated casino resort is currently in the final stages of construction in Limassol, having successfully obtained a 30-year licence agreement to develop and operate an integrated casino resort.
+The overall investment for this project alone will exceed €600 million and it is expected to be one of the largest single investments in Cyprus and the largest casino resort in Europe.

-Additionally, local and international investors are seeking to invest in listed and preserved historical buildings located in the city centres of the main cities, with most of the investors interested in converting the buildings to office space.
-The Cyprus government offers significant incentives to investors wishing to renovate or commercially use listed buildings, sometimes amounting to one third of the investments.
-Also building density can be sold and used by other buildings entitled to acquire it, while rents from listed buildings enjoy exemptions from tax (subject to certain conditions).
-Interestingly, there has also been recent investment in Cyprus' lesser-known countryside and mountain destinations and retreats, as local and international investors are aiming to renovate historic old hotels and establish new sustainable guest houses and destinations.
-Developments made within villages, must in certain cases, adhere to strict urban planning rules, in order to preserve the historic appearance of the community and respect the local building techniques in place (i.e., by using local stone in the outer walls of the building).
+Local and international investors are seeking to invest in listed and preserved historical buildings located in the city centres of the main cities, with most of the investors interested in converting the buildings to office space.
+The Cyprus government offers significant incentives to investors wishing to renovate or commercially use listed buildings, sometimes amounting to one-third of the investments.
+Building density can also be sold and used by other buildings entitled to acquire it, while rents from listed buildings enjoy exemptions from tax (subject to certain conditions).
+Interestingly, there has also been recent investment in Cyprus' lesser-known countryside and mountain destinations and retreats, as local and international investors are aiming to renovate historic old hotels and establish green and sustainable guest houses and destinations.
+Developments made within villages must, in certain cases, adhere to strict urban planning rules in order to preserve the historic appearance of the community and respect the local building techniques in place (i.e., by using local stone in the outer walls of the building).